betaglot/plantabeta/docs/dev/StyleGuide.md

 Point form is lazy.
 Think about all the coding documentation which is not easy to read.
 Too formal, too concise, humans don't process language like computers, point of view matters.

+## "a" not "the"

+> The definite article "the" is used before a noun to indicate that the identity of the noun is known to the reader.
+The indefinite article "a, an" is used before a noun that is general or when its identity is not known.

+Good
+> Obstacle within a Hole

+Bad
+> Obstacle within the Hole

 ## You, not them

 Second person instead of 3rd person